by Candi Helseth

 KENTUCKY: ADVOCATE FOR ADHERENCE

 In Kentucky, county public health departments provide cervical cancer screening services (Pap tests) for women living in rural Appalachian areas of the state.
 Yet a high number of women identified as having abnormal Pap tests did not pursue the recommended follow-up care.
-With a grant from the National Cancer Institute, the University of Kentucky Prevention Research Center began a patient navigator program to improve adherence for recommended follow-up treatment.
+With a grant from the National Cancer Institute, the University of Kentucky Injury Prevention and Research Center began a patient navigator program to improve adherence for recommended follow-up treatment.

 Cervical cancer statistics from 2010 showed that cervical cancer incidence and mortality rates were higher in Appalachian regions than in other areas of the United States.
 Of six central Appalachian states, Kentucky had the highest cervical cancer mortality rates.